modehnal/GNOMETerminalAutomation/article/presentation_article.md

     In : app # Type 'app' and press Enter to see what this object is.
     Out: <Atspi.Accessible object ..>
     ```
-    So now we have an `'app'` node which is a Atspi root node of the `gnome-terminal` application.
+    So now we have an `app` node which is a Atspi root node of the `gnome-terminal` application.

     You can notice the application name I have made a query for is `gnome-terminal-server`.
 You will recall that this is the name we need to provide in the `environment.py` file when defining the application since not every application name is equivalent to the name present in Accessibility tree: